 Early Christians in the New Testament were politically hated, both by religious leaders and their governments.
 Time and again the Bible directs Christians to respond with gratitude and service.
 1 Peter 4:9 instructs us to “Show hospitality to one another without grumbling.”
 And Jesus speaking to leaders said, “If anyone would be first, he must be last of all and servant of all” (Mark 9:35).
 This isn’t a call for Christians to put up candidate yard signs or solicit political donations.
 Rather, it’s a charge to focus on the vital and important needs of people in their sphere of influence.

 A Christ-centered leader will have political views.
 The most effective political action, however, is not to vote (although you certainly should vote), but to serve.
 Whatever your political view on an issue, consider how you might serve your community in a positive way on that point.
-For instance, if you are pro-life, then support foster parents.
-If you are for lowering taxes, then help with tax services for the poor or volunteer to do accounting for a nonprofit.
+For instance, if you concerned about foster children then support foster parents.
+If you are for tax reform, then help with tax services for the poor or volunteer to do accounting for a nonprofit.
 If you are for restoring infrastructure, then adopt a highway mile to clean on weekends.
-If you are for stricter drug laws, then help out at a Christian recovery program.
+If you are concerned about addiction, then help out at a Christian recovery program.
 Look at your political leanings, choose a way to help others locally, and do the hard thing.
 Rise above politics to service!

 Rise above to relationships.
 Like religion, politics runs deep with people.
 That is, most consider their political views as a moral imperative.
 They’ve come to include stances on issues as part of their own character, and no amount of discussion or debate will move the needle on their viewpoint.
 Social media has provided all political views with an “echo chamber” of likeminded people, giving each person the perception that every sane person thinks just like they do.
 The question for the Christian leader is “How can I most effectively interact and relate to someone with whom I have a fundamental difference of belief?”
 The answer is to value the person above their politics.